The distortion coefficient in a rectangular isometric projection is equal to. Isometric projection

 curvilinear

-shape, length, width and
+shapes, length, width and

 6.3.
 Rectangular dimetric projection